ComputeHalacha/JewishCalendar/README.md

 * Molad of any month
 * Day of Sefirah - including function to get nusach of counting
 * Jewish date calculation functions such as calculation of interval between dates etc.
+* Calendar formatting for the Jewish Calendar - the Jewish Date equivalent to the built-in calendar module.

 ### The Luach Project ###

 * A .NET desktop full-featured Luach application
-* Code is mostly C# with some components in VB.NET.
+* Code is C#.
+One satellite component (*Sefiras Haomer Reminder*) is written in VB.NET.
 * Based on the JewishCalendar .net library and Jewish Date Picker controls library.
 * Calendar view by either Secular or Jewish Month.
 * Full Zmanim for any day in history or the future for anywhere in the world. (contains a large database of locations)